Recover Files after Partition Formatting

 🔗

-Note: While we wrote this article to help Windows users with their data recovery problems, Disk Drill is also available for Mac!
+While we wrote this article to help Windows users with their data recovery problems, Disk Drill is also available for Mac!
 It is equally easy to recover your deleted partitions on Mac using Disk Drill.

-Helpful Checklist While Formatting your Drive
+Helpful Checklist While Formatting Your Drive

 Formatting is essential to heighten a drive’s performance.
 Here are some simple tips on formatting so that 100% recovery is possible with data loss: